swseighman/Spring-GraalVM-REST-Example/README.md

 ### Prerequisites

-Java 17 is used for this example, specifically GraalVM for JDK 17.
+Java 21 is used for this example, specifically GraalVM for JDK 21.
+However, the example was verified to work with Java 17 too.

-Download GraalVM for JDK 17 [here](https://www.oracle.com/java/technologies/downloads/#graalvmjava17) or use SDKMAN to install GraalVM.
+Download GraalVM for JDK 21 [here](https://www.oracle.com/java/technologies/downloads/#graalvmjava21) or use SDKMAN to install GraalVM.

 You also have the option of using [script-friendly URLs](https://www.oracle.com/java/technologies/jdk-script-friendly-urls/) (including containers) to automate downloads.